Skip to main content

 Rhode Island

-Rhode Island is one of the twelve states that use pure comparative negligence for personal injury, property damage, or wrongful death lawsuits.
+Rhode Island is one of the eleven states that use pure comparative negligence for personal injury, property damage, or wrongful death lawsuits.
 Instead of barring an injured party from recovery if their percentage of fault exceeds a specific amount, Rhode Island still allows the injured party to recover damages but reduces the amount in proportion to their fault.

 Applicable Law: R.I.G.L. § 9-20-4